hphelion/documentation/moonshot/install.advanced-cloud-setup.md

 If you use the advanced option described in this topic, all install modules will need to be applied manually and in the order specified in the [Apply Cloud Controller Install Modules](#apply-cloud-controller-install-modules) section.

-To perform these tasks, you'll use a separate UI: the HP Cloud OS for Moonshot Installation Dashboard.
+To perform these tasks, you'll use a separate UI: the HP Helion Cloud OS for Moonshot Installation Dashboard.
 Its URL is:

 https://192.168.124.10:3000